Skip to content

 • Brad can continue building his business ventures, while Claudia maintains her fulfilling hospital career with essential time to recharge.
 Allowing both of them to realize their career aspirations.

-• The financial framework we developed puts both of them on solid footing, with clear paths toward their individual goals of homeownership and long-term security.
+• The financial framework we developed puts both of them on solid footing, with clear paths toward their individual goals of home ownership and long-term security.

 Our mediation approach exemplifies how creative problem-solving can transform seemingly incompatible positions into solutions that serve everyone's interests.

-By focusing on flexibility, fairness, and future needs, Brad and Claudia found their path forward – not as adversaries, but as co-parents committed to their children's wellbeing and each other's success.
+By focusing on flexibility, fairness, and future needs, Brad and Claudia found their path forward – not as adversaries, but as co-parents committed to their children's well-being and each other's success.

 Equitable Mediation proprietary techniques used: